Reeling In the Years: Legacy

 In recent years, Reeling in the Years has been used regularly by RTÉ One as a filler programme during the spring months all the way through to the Christmas period.
 It currently is shown at 18:30 on Sunday evenings if there is no talent programme or documentary and most bank holidays, when there is no EastEnders it usually fills the 20:00 slot on Mondays or Fridays or even 19:30 slot on Tuesdays or Thursdays.
 This has led to some interesting parallels with real-life events.
 When Cian O'Connor won his bronze medal at the 2012 Summer Olympics, RTÉ showed the 2004 episode of Reeling in the Years, complete with Anne Doyle's announcement that O'Connor was to be stripped of his gold medal won at the 2004 Summer Olympics.
 The next day RTÉ showed the 2005 episode of Reeling in the Years, complete with the announcement that London had secured the 2012 Summer Olympics with then-British Prime Minister Tony Blair reacting by saying what a momentous day it was for neighbouring Britain, followed by footage of the 7 July 2005 London bombings, which occurred the following day.

 A website ranked editions of Reeling in the Years in order of the "most and least depressing" – least were 1994, 2004 and 2007; most were 1981, 1986 and 2008.

+Ending

+All (1999-2004) broadcasts have the logo and the end with the broadcast year in the same size and as opening.

+2010 broadcasts have a smaller sized logo at the end.

+2021 broadcasts have no logo at the end.

 Similar programmes

 Ireland

 The Irish language station TG4 broadcast a similar programme called Siar Sna....
-TV3 (now Virgin Media One) aired a programme called series Those Were the Days with a focus on pop music followed by Don't Look Back in Anger in 2018.'RTE also broadcast a dates programme in 2000 called 100 Years presented by Brian Farrell.
+TV3 (now Virgin Media One) aired a programme called series Those Were the Days in 2011 with a focus on pop music followed by Don't Look Back in Anger in 2018.'RTE also broadcast a dates programme in 2000 called 100 Years presented by Brian Farrell.
 BBC Northern Ireland produced five seasons of Pop Goes Northern Ireland based on the same premise, spanning the years 1963-2002.